 I’m also trying to put proactive HR into my day because in the restaurant business, you’re always hiring.
 Boston actually has less cooks and servers available than the number of jobs, so it’s really hard to find cooks.
 We take chances on people based on their potential, here.
 A huge number of my staff are in the sciences, teaching, education, and from all over.
 They’re moonlighting.
 The thing is, I can teach anybody to carry nachos, but I can’t teach you to be lovely with our guests.
 I can’t teach you to be excited about beer, either.
 And you absolutely cannot get through an interview with me without being excited enough about a few beer styles and breweries.

-I taste things with the brewers and that means my palate has to be clean and on point because I’m about to taste a variety of half-finished beers in various stages of the process.
-We have a whole team of about five of us who do QA and plan the pipeline.
-I like for my guests to know that they’ll find something new in our taproom really every week, so we’re doing about fifty releases a year.
+We taste things with the brewers including a variety of half-finished beers in various stages of the process.
+We have a whole team of us who do QA and plan the pipeline.
+I like for my guests to know that they’ll find something new in our taproom nearly every week, so we’re doing about twenty releases a year.
 That's a lot.

-We’re also dealing with reservations and group bookings at our locations.
+We host a huge number of reservations and group bookings at our locations.
 I interface with Michelle who is our events and programming person.
-Michelle and I share social media responsibilities, and we just started using a calendar, which is a big step!
+Michelle and I share social media responsibilities, including a message planning calendar, which is a big step!
 If I’m not paying attention, we can go three days without a Facebook post, so we started scheduling it all.
 I like to think of these things day of, but it’s just important to schedule that stuff and stay on the ball.

 So around 2 or 3, people start to call out for the night shift, which is when I put my HR cap back on.
 I also usually find out that certain foods are out around this time (even though I check in the morning).
 A grocery run might happen, a restaurant depot run might happen.
-Whoever’s available, me or Jeff, that's who will go.
 We might also need props from Target, or some really random stuff from the regular grocery store.
 Operations is procurement and all told it’s thousands of SKUs to replenish.

 Also!
 Menus.
 Our menus are daily disposable because they change so often.
 So that’s insane.
 There are four people creating the menu for one location, and a different group of four creating it for another location.
 The specials need to be proposed by Tuesday to go onto the menu for Thursday.
 Wednesdays you try the samples with the Chef and you’re so ridiculously full after tastings.
 It’s a key part of the process to fine tune and tweak new items before they roll out.
 It’s all a big process.
 And of course, it has to be changed on the website, because God help you if something’s wrong on the website.

 I have an incredibly fun social life because my friends come by our locations, but I’m always trying to make sure I’m not shorting my boys when it comes to spending time off with them.
 It was easier when they were babies, but now they’re people!
 People who notice things.